-Disrespectful Speech or Conduct (See Board policy AC if illegal harassment or discrimination is involved) - Verbal, written, pictorial or symbolic language or gesture that is directed at any person that is in violation of district policy or is otherwise rude, vulgar, defiant, considered inappropriate in educational settings.
+Disrespectful Speech or Conduct (See Board policies AC and ACA if illegal harassment or discrimination is involved) - Verbal, written, pictorial or symbolic language or gesture that is directed at any person that is in violation of district policy or is otherwise rude, vulgar, defiant, considered inappropriate in educational settings.
 Students will not be disciplined for speech in situations where it is protected by law.

-First Offense: Principal/Student conference, confiscation, detention, in-school suspension, or $1-9$ days out-of-school suspension.
+First Offense: Principal/Student conference, confiscation, detention, in-school suspension, or 1 - 9 days out-of-school suspension.
 Subsequent Offense: Detention, referral to care team/grade level support team, in-school suspension, 1 - 180 days out-of-schools suspension, or expulsion.

-Disruptive Speech or Conduct (See Board policy AC if illegal harassment or discrimination is involved) -
+Disruptive Speech or Conduct (See Board policies AC and ACA if illegal harassment or discrimination is involved)

-Verbal, written, pictorial or symbolic language or gesture that is directed at any person that is in violation of district policy or that materially and substantially disrupts classroom work, school activities or school functions, or that jeopardizes the personal safety of others.
+- Verbal, written, pictorial or symbolic language or gesture that is directed at any person that is in violation of district policy or that materially and substantially disrupts classroom work, school activities or school functions, or that jeopardizes the personal safety of others.
 Students will not be disciplined for speech in situations where it is protected by law.